covxx/RIGS/README.txt

-MSS/Robin (working name)is a project by Christian Jensen and Brandon Faust that utlizes the Raspberry Pi  to bring in door farming to the 20th century without  high cost.
+MSS/Robin (Not Final Name)is a project by Christian Jensen and Brandon Faust that utilizes the Raspberry Pi and sense hat(At the current time) to make in door farming 'smart' with environmental data using Python.
+Project started in 9/10/19 but being re-built starting 12/19/20.
 Project EST: 09/10/19

-Current Status: Working ALPHA V0.2
+Current Status: Running/Working
-Core program is in working condition, program is able to comuncate with the SenseHat and receive and record data.
-Hardware desgin utlizes the Raspberry Pi and sense hat however custom enclosure is in the pipeline.

-Software To Do;

-Finalize core functions
-Code data upload to server
-Customn alarms set using the SenseHat's Led Matrix Webserver with real time data access
-Structure data file

-Hardware To Do:
-Desgin enclosure that seperates the sensehat from the main board C02  sensor additon
+Current Version: Alpha 0.1

+Currently In Progress:
+-First time Config
+  File creation has been implemented however there are no settings that utilize the file.
+-Data logging session config
+  Will be built in to settings portion with FTC -start_dls function adding main application data logging

 Known Issues:
-Tempature is inaccurate due to sensor sitting  above RaspberryPi CPU Not all funcations are programmed
+-Temperature is inaccurate due to sensor sitting above CPU // Issue #1 Heatsink\ moving sense hat outside of casing -> Workaround
-Data file currently has no structure